French wine guide > wine guide > classification > wine grades

 About 40 to 50 percent of the wine produced in France fall under the table wine category.
 "Vin de Table" is the every day wine of France.
 Indeed it is the lowest classification.
 There are few restrictions and rules are set by the European Union.
 The label do not have to mention the area of origin.
 Typically a wine table is a mix of several grapes sometimes coming from different countries within the European Union.
 Wines using grapes grown in France are called "Vin de table français".
 Wines using european grapes are called european table wine.

-Next: wine grades in Bordeaux - wine grades in Burgundy - Grands Crus Bordeaux - List of AOC in France
+- Wine grades in Burgundy - Grands Crus Bordeaux - List of AOC in France